How to create a multi-vendor marketplace website

 Many feature and design decisions should be driven by the type of product, service, or rental that vendors will sell on your marketplace.
 Let’s explore the different models.

-Multi-vendor marketplace for products: Etsy, Amazon, or eBay
+Multi-vendor product marketplaces: Etsy, Amazon, or eBay

 Whether your sellers offer physical products, rentals, or services will impact your marketplace feature requirements.